v923z/micropython-ulab/README.md

 git checkout patch-cmake-user-c-module-support
 ```

 With all of this setup, we can now build the firmware.
-Back in the micropython repository, use these commands.
+Back in the `micropython` repository, use these commands:

 ```bash
 cd ports/rp2
 make USER_C_MODULE=/path/to/ulab/code
 ```
-Since micropython and ulab were in the same folder on my computer, I used `USER_C_MODULES=../../../ulab/code`.
-The firmware can be found in `micropython/ports/rp2/build`.
+If `micropython` and `ulab` were in the same folder on the computer, you can set `USER_C_MODULES=../../../ulab/code`.
+The compiled firmware will be placed in `micropython/ports/rp2/build`.

 # Issues, contributing, and testing